Arizona Board of Psychologist Examiners, License #0931

 Dr. Dvoskin provides training and public speaking services, mediation, expert testimony on civil and criminal matters, and consulting services to state mental health, criminal and juvenile justice, public safety agencies, courts, police departments, corporations, and universities.
 Currently, Dr. Dvoskin is working with the New Orleans Police Department on an innovative program to prevent police misconduct called EPIC (Ethical Policing is Courageous) that has received national acclaim.

-CORRECTIONS AND MENTAL HEALTH
+CORRECTIONS, LAW ENFORCEMENT, AND MENTAL HEALTH

 In 1995, Dr. Dvoskin served on the White House Task Force on the Future of the African American Male.
 He has served as a monitor or independent expert overseeing settlement agreements over correctional and mental health facilities and systems in Washington, New Mexico, Michigan, Oregon, and Colorado and frequently serves as an expert for the Civil Rights Division of the United States Department of Justice (DOJ), various government agencies, the American Civil Liberties Union, and various state Protection and Advocacy Systems (P&A).